Yogesh-Sinhal/CustomMetadataLoader/README.md

    These users also need the 'Customize Application' to create Custom Metadata records.
 Admin should have this permission by default.
 2. To apply the permission set - CustomMetadataLoader to the user who is using the tool.
 Go to Administer->Manage Users ->Permission Sets.
 Click on Custom Metadata Loader.
 3  You will be taken to Permission Set page - Click on Manage Assignments.
 Then click Add Assignments.
 Choose the user/users.
 Then click Assign.
 Then Done.
 Now the perm set should be successfully assigned.
-4. Create a CSV file with a header that contains the field API names, including the org namespace.
+4. Create a file with a header that contains the field API names, including the org namespace.
 Either Label or Developer Name is required.
-A sample csv for CountryMapping__mdt is in the same folder as this README file.
+A sample csv for CountryMapping__mdt is in the same folder as this README file. ( DELIMITER ";")
 5. Next you are ready to use the tool - Select Custom Metadata Loader from the app menu in your org, then go to the Custom Metadata Loader tab.The app will prompt you to create a remote site setting if it is missing.
 6. Select the CSV file and the corresponding custom metadata type.
 7. Click 'Create/Update custom metadata' to bulk load the records from the CSV file into your org.